 “I share the concern of President-elect Biden that, as we get into the next few weeks, it might actually get worse,” Fauci added, referring to Biden’s prediction earlier this week that “our darkest days in the battle against COVID-19 are ahead of us, not behind us.”

-Dr. Anthony Fauci says he believes the worst is still yet to come in the coronavirus pandemic following the holiday… https://t.co/gPU86rjiQO— State of the Union (@State of the Union)1609079415.0
+Dr. Anthony Fauci says he believes the worst is still yet to come in the coronavirus pandemic following the holiday season.
+“I share the concern of President-elect Biden that as we get into the next few weeks, it might actually get worse.” #CNNSOTU https://t.co/KsKyKgNAG6 pic.twitter.com/xwSdyNyyuG

 U.S. Surgeon General Jerome Adams also said that a post-holiday infection surge was likely.

 “But what the important thing for people to understand is that even if you traveled, it doesn’t mean you just throw your hands up in the air and say, oh well,” he said on ABC’s This Week.

 “There are measures that you can take,” said Adams, including getting tested, self-quarantining, and avoiding vulnerable people such as the elderly and those with pre-existing conditions.

 Former U.S. Food and Drug Administration Commissioner Scott Gottlieb, appearing on CBS’ Face the Nation,” predicted “a grim month.”